mbloch/mapshaper/docs/guides/smoothing.html.md

 ## Corner preservation

-Some corners should stay sharp.
 By default, `-smooth` preserves corners where straight runs meet, such as surveyed borders.

 Here, the straight surveyed border is preserved while the riverine border it meets is smoothed: